Anatomy Of Cerebellum And 4th Ventricle Question And Answers

 Cerebellum Internal Structure

-• It is made up of thin surface layer of grey matter called the cortex and the central core of the white matter.
+• It is made up of a thin surface layer of grey matter called the cortex and the central core of the white matter.

 • Within the central core masses of grey matter are embedded and they are known as intracerebellar nuclei.